ostdotcom/website-docupony/slate-ost-api-references/source/index.html.md

 |user_id | integer | yes | An unique identifier of the user whose KYC status information is to be retrieved|

 <u>**Returns**</u><br>
-For api calls to `/users-kyc/{{user_id}}` the data.result\_type is the string "user_kyc" and the key data.user\_kyc is an array of returned user-kyc object if a valid identifier was provided.
+For api calls to `/users-kyc/{{user_id}}` the data.result\_type is the string "user_kyc" and the key data.user\_kyc is an user-kyc object if a valid identifier was provided.
 When the requesting ID of a user is not found a 404, resource could not be located error will be returned.

 > Example Response